mybb/meta/architecture/mybb-1.9-theme-system.md

 Administrators will able activate Themes by selecting one of the Packages in the filesystem.
 Activated Themes will store values for supported configuration options defined in Packages (like color scheme choices).

 #### Update Experience Improvements
 The existing mechanism of propagating Template updates will be extended to cover other Resource types, custom Themes, and Plugins, with improved usability.
-The system will show a comparison upstream changes in inherited Resources that need to be copied manually, or will suggest an automatic patch.
+The system will show a comparison of upstream changes in inherited Resources that need to be copied manually, or will suggest an automatic patch.

 ### Plugins